sleepymalc/How2LaTeX/README.md

 # How2LaTeX
-This is a quick guide of writing $\LaTeX$ **CORRECTLY.** Throughout this tutorial, I assume you're familiar with basic $\LaTeX$ syntex and know how to do all the basic stuffs, e.g., compiling, using `itemize`, `enumerate` environments.
+This is a quick guide to writing $\LaTeX$ **CORRECTLY.** Throughout this tutorial, I assume you're familiar with basic $\LaTeX$ syntax and know how to do all the basic stuff, e.g., compiling, using `itemize`, `enumerate` environments.

-For more advanced $\LaTeX$ setup, please see my [VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) setup for writing efficiently and also drawing professionally.
+For a more advanced $\LaTeX$ setup, please see my [VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) setup for writing efficiently and also drawing professionally.

 ## The Basic